JOB TITLE: Development Associate

 REPORTS TO: Chief Development Officer

-JOB DUTIES AND RESPONSIBILITIES
+JOB DUTIES AND RESPONSIBILITIES:

 - Perform other duties as assigned.

-The Development Associate must be proficient in Microsoft Office, Outlook, GoogleMail, and Internet for research.
-Familiarity with non-profit Salesforce database software Patron Manager, I-Wave, and Greater Giving as well as experience with government granting requirements a plus.
+The Development Associate should be proficient in Microsoft Office, Outlook, GoogleMail, and Internet for research.
+Familiarity with the nonprofit database software PatronManager, iWave, Greater Giving a plus.

 TO APPLY FOR THIS POSITION:

 Email your application materials including your résumé, a cover letter to Scott Vandrick, Chief Development Officer at [email protected].